Kathleen Funder: Publications

+Personal life

+Brennan married endocrinologist John Funder.
+Their children are author Anna Funder, Joshua, and Hugh.

+Death and legacy

+Funder died on 13 June 1998 in Melbourne.

 The Kate Funder Scholarships were established in 2008.
 The scholarships provide support for two medical students at the University of Melbourne's Newman College.

-There are some biographical cuttings relating to Funder at the National Library of Australia.
+There are biographical cuttings relating to Funder at the National Library of Australia.

 Funder Street in the Canberra suburb of Bruce is named after her.